Omar-hr/Python-S-expression-calculator/README.md

 Assumptions:
 ============

 - The program doesn't evaluate negative numbers.
 - Parenthesis will always be balanced.
 - Only the `add` and `multiply` functions will be called.
-- Extra white spaces are ignored
+- Extra white spaces are ignored.